-A retired actor dreamed that his child was unable to play.
+A depressed actor dreamed that his child was unable to play.
 A traumatized child cannot play.
 A playful approach to life’s difficulties allows one to play around with possibilities in difficult times, to adapt.
 All forms of creative activity stems from play.

 “Trickster makes this world,” he creates.
 (Lewis Hyde, 1998) Mercurius is a symbol of the Self and of transformation (CW 12 par 17).
 As Trickster he sits on the border, opens or closes the door.
 He re-members or dis-members, symbolizes or dissociates us.
 (Kalsched, 1997, 197)